-To reset only the TV picture and audio settings to their original values, navigate to Settings > System > Advanced system settings > Factory reset, and then highlight Reset TV settings.
+To reset only the TV picture and audio settings to their original values, navigate to Settings > System > Factory Reset, and then highlight Reset TV settings.
 Read the information on the screen to make sure you understand what the reset operation does.